The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: The -connection with skew-symmetric torsion

 \section{The $G_2$-connection with skew-symmetric torsion}

-The existence of a parallel spinor with respect to a metric connection with torsion 3-form leads to the reduction of the holonomy group of the torsion connection to a subgroup of $G_2$.
-The precise conditions a 7-dimensional manifold with a $G_2$ structure to admit a metric connection with torsion 3-form preserving the $G_2$ structure are found in \cite{FI} ( see also \cite{GKMW,FI1,GMW,GMPW}).
+The necessary and sufficient conditions for a 7-dimensional manifold with a $G_2$ structure to admit a metric connection with torsion 3-form preserving the $G_2$ structure are found in \cite{FI} ( see also \cite{GKMW,FI1,GMW,GMPW}). \begin{thrm}\cite[Theorem~4.8]{FI} Let $(M,\p)$ be a smooth manifold with a $G_2$ structure $\p$.